-- 1. Click the Add New... button, the next screen will pop-up as shown in Figure 4-33. - Select the service port you want to use from the Common Service Port list.
-If the Common Service Port list does not have the service that you want to use, type the service port number or service port range in the Service Port box. - 3.
+- 1. Click the Add New... button, the next screen will pop-up as shown in Figure 4-43. - Select the service port you want to use from the Common Service Port list.
+If the Common Service Port list does not have the service that you want to use, type the service port number or service port range in the Service Port box.
+For single Service Port, please enter a specific port number in Internal Port box. - 3.
 Type the IP Address of the computer in the IP Address box. - 4.
 Select the protocol used for this application, either TCP, UDP, or All. - 5.
 Select the Enable to enable the virtual server. - 6.
 Click the Save button.

-Figure 4-33 Add or Modify a Virtual Server Entry
+Figure 4-43 Add or Modify a Virtual Server Entry